A continuous multiple hypothesis testing framework for optimal exoplanet detection: Discussion

 In the maximum utility case, one must know the maximum number of components possible $n_\mathrm{max}$, and be able to compute the Bayesian evidence up to that number, which might be computationally heavy or even intractable.
 To avoid computing Bayesian evidences for high dimensional models, we suggest to compute the FIPs each time $n_\mathrm{max}$ is incremented, until the FIPs of the candidate signals do not vary.
-This procedure is described in detail in the case of exoplanets in \cite{hara2021}\footnote{See also the example \url{https://github.com/nathanchara/FIP}.}.
-In \cite{hara2021}, the definition of false negatives is slightly different than the one adopted here.
-In Appendix \ref{app:missed_detections_otherdef}, we express the maximisation of the expected utility and constrained problem, for this other definition, and show that the only difference in the practical procedure consists in accepting the new signal if
+This procedure is described in detail in the case of exoplanets in~\cite{hara2021}\footnote{See also the Python notebook example in supplementary material~\citep{hara2023_supp_code}, also available at \url{https://github.com/nathanchara/FIP}.}.
+In~\cite{hara2021}, the definition of false negatives is slightly different than the one adopted here.
+In Appendix~\ref{app:g}, we show that with that definition, the optimal criterion is

 where $ p(k\geqslant n+1\mid y) $ is the probability that there are $n+1$ components or more.